 Besides direct financial benefits, sustainable offices improve your company’s reputation.
 You will notice that more employees are willing to work for you and your current employees are inclined to stay due to an improvement in Employee Experience.
 If you combine this with new customers you attract by highlighting sustainability, it seems as though green offices help your business grow.

 Not too unimportant are politics.
-According to the Paris Agreement, all companies and buildings must be carbon neutral by 2050.
+According to the Paris Agreements, all companies and buildings must be carbon neutral by 2050.
 It is best to anticipate as early as possible, so you eliminate surprises when the time comes.